Cosmological Constraints on the Phenomenological Interacting Dark Energy Model with Fermi Gamma-Ray Bursts and DESI DR2: INTRODUCTION

 The phenomenological scenario can be explored the IDE model by considering the ratio of the energy densities of dark energy to matter as \citep{Dalal2001} $r \equiv \rho_{X} \propto \rho_{m}a^{\xi}$, where $\rho_{\rm X}$ and $\rho_{\rm m}$ are the energy densities of dark energy and matter, respectively.
 The cases where $\xi = 3$ and $\xi = 0$ correspond to the $\Lambda$CDM model and a self-similar solution without the coincidence problem, respectively; values of $0 \leq \xi \leq 3$ indicate a less severe coincidence problem.
 In a flat FRW (Friedmann-Robertson-Walker) universe, the interaction term can be obtained by $Q=-H\rho_m(\xi+3w_X)$, where $w_{\rm X}$ represents the EoS for DE.
 The condition $\xi+3w_X\neq 0$ denotes the interacting scenario.
-Some early studies investigated the phenomenological model with the joint data utilizing SNe Ia, CMB, as well as the baryon acoustic oscillations (BAOs) and the observational Hubble data (OHD), which indicated that the coincidence problem was not alleviated \citep{Guo2007,Chen2010,Cao2011}.
+Some early studies investigated the phenomenological model with the joint data utilizing SNe Ia, CMB, as well as the BAOs and the observational Hubble data (OHD), which indicated that the coincidence problem was not alleviated \citep{Guo2007,Chen2010,Cao2011}.
 However, many works found that the latest data suggest energy transfer from DE to DM \citep{Wang2022,Goswami2025}.
-Moreover, it is interesting to find that the energy flow transfer between DE and DM with sign shifting interaction functions \cite{Halder2024} and \cite{Li2026}.

-The observational data in the redshift region between the local distance ladder calibrated by Cepheids ($z<0.01$) and CMB ($z\sim1000$) might offer important insights into the origins of the $H_0$ tension.
-Other observational data have also been used to constrain the phenomenological IDE models, e.g., strong gravitational lensing (SGL) data \citep{Cheng2021}, mock data of gravitational waves (GWs) \citep{Zheng2022,Hou2023,Li2024a}, as well as the mock and localized Fast radio bursts (FRBs) \citep{Zhao2023,Yan2025}.
-The Dark Energy Spectroscopic Instrument (DESI) release the BAO data DR1 \citep{DESI2024} to suggest that dark energy may not be a cosmological constant with new insights \citep{Colgain2026}. \cite{Li2024b,Li2025} utilize the DESI DR1 in combination with the SN data and the CMB data to explore potential interactions between DE and DM.
+Other observational data have also been used to constrain the phenomenological IDE models, e.g., strong gravitational lensing (SGL) data \citep{Cheng2021}, mock data of gravitational wave (GW) \citep{Zheng2022,Hou2023,Li2024a}, as well as the mock and localized Fast radio bursts (FRBs) \citep{Zhao2023,Yan2025}.